haantje0/Programmeer-Project/PROCESS.md

 ## day 3
 - The facebook login is working now.
 There is a problem with the connection with firebase, which makes it sometimes load infinitly long, and sometimes it works fine.
 I will try to find a solution for that later.
 - I can save data in the firebase database.
 This works withouth the dynamic specs.

+## day 4
+- The app can now store data to the database and also extract data and put it in views.
+The hardest part in this was to make sure the app reads the right data and gave that data to the next screen when you click a collection of item.
+- It is possible to delete collections or items via a longclick, which is secured via a popup.